-So you want to try Test Driven Development — great!
+So you want to try test-driven development (TDD)—great!
 But that requires expressing the intent of the code-to-be in automated tests.
 Where should you start if you don’t even know what the code should do?
 What should you do if you’re not confident about a particular approach?

 You drive a spike through it!

 Sign up to get my test-oriented code snippets.

 To start my “Marvel Browser” iOS TDD sample app, I want to begin by making a network call to the Marvel API.
 If I knew what I was doing, I would start the 3-step “TDD waltz” of writing a single failing test, then writing the simplest code that passes, then refactoring.

 But two roadblocks keep me from writing my first test: